fagiothree/misc-translate-scripts/README.md

 Run ```yarn install``` to install packages needed to run the script Run ```npm run narration-from-txt``` to extract the voiceover text from the txt file and put it into JSON files in the output folder.

+The narration_list.json file in the output folder is the one that needs to be uploaded to https://idems-media-recorder.web.app/
+Uploading to the IDEMS media recorder currently requires manually removing things from a Firebase database.
+Please contact David Stern or Chris Clarke for this.